SSahoo-09/galaxy-genomics-learning/learning-log.md

 - Took time to understand exons and SNPs and its parameters
 - Understanding trimming parameters
 - Slow loading of history panel

+**Tutorial Completed**: Mapping
+**Key Concepts Learned**:
+- Mapping the reads of an experiment to a reference genome
+- Align paired-end reads to the mouse reference genome using Bowtie2
+- Convert and sort alignment files with Samtools
+- Index BAM files for quick access in visualization or downstream tasks
+- Visualize aligned reads using IGV

+**Tools Used**: Samtools, Bowtie2,  IGV ,  JBrowse **Challenges**:
+- Took time to select the correct reference genome (mm10) in the tool interface took some extra care.
+- Double-checked that my input files were properly paired and labeled.
+- Loading BAM files into IGV required ensuring the .bai index file was correctly generated.

 ---